frankiecancino/JavaVsPython/README.md

     ```
 * Null/nil references
   * Which does the language use? (null/nil/etc)
+    * The Python analogue of null pointer known from other programming languages is None
   * Does the language have features for handling null/nil references?
+    * None is not a null pointer or a null reference but an actual object of which there is only one instance.
+Comparisons to None are usually made using is rather than ==.
 * Errors and exception handling

 * Lambda expressions, closures, or functions as types